anuraghazra/github-readme-stats/readme.md

 _Note: Available ranks are S+ (top 1%), S (top 25%), A++ (top 45%), A+ (top 60%), and B+ (everyone).
 The values are calculated by using the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function) using commits, contributions, issues, stars, pull requests, followers, and owned repositories.
-The implementation is can be investigated at [src/calculateRank.js](./src/calculateRank.js)_
+The implementation can be investigated at [src/calculateRank.js](./src/calculateRank.js)._

 ### Hiding individual stats